riongull/notes/dash_unit_denominations.md

 ##### Background

 This topic is not new in cryptocurrency.
 The Bitcoin community has had these discussions before.
 It has been, and continues to be, a lengthy debate, and to this point no good solution has emerged.
 Bitcoin didn't see and plan for the problem ahead of time, and it wasn't unable to organize and decide on a solution when various proposals were put forth.
-Ethereum too has been plagued by this problem, although the issue is not as stark there since the their community doesn't seem to be targeting the money use case - Because their smart contract interfacing mostly from computer to computer they don't need a unit that normal people are expected to use in daily conversation.
+Ethereum too has been plagued by this problem, although the issue is not as stark there since the their community doesn't seem to be targeting the money use case - their smart contracts interface mostly from computer to computer, so they don't need a unit that normal people are expected to use in daily conversation.

-It may be too late for Bitcoin to fix the problem, and Ethereum doesn't really need a fix.
+It may be too late for Bitcoin to fix their unit problem.
+Ethereum doesn't really need a fix.
 Dash on the other hand, *must* come up with a unit that normal people will feel comfortable with, because Dash is supposed to be digital cash.
-Fortunately, Dash has been successful with re-brands and major innovations - Mid-flight adaptation is the norm for Dash.
+Fortunately, Dash has been successful with re-brands and major innovations; mid-flight adaptation is the norm for Dash.
 Fixing this issue is definitely possible with the right planning.

 ###### Past Discussions